Kit Livingston

 My Journey to Healing

-Through inner child work, somatic awareness, journaling, and spiritual connection, I began to find the child I had lost.
-I’ve dialogued with her.
-Sat beside her.
-Held her hand as we walked back through memories long buried.
+Through inner child work, body awareness, journaling, and spiritual connection, I began to reconnect with the child I thought I had lost.
+I engaged with her, reflected on past experiences, and offered support as we revisited old memories.

 Why I Do This Work